Best Secure Client Portals for Tax Practices in 2026

 Key Benefits of Secure Client Portals

-Security & Compliance
+Security and Compliance

-- End-to-end encryption (TLS 1.3 in transit, AES-256 at rest)
+- End-to-end encryption (TLS 1.3 in transit, AES-256 at rest) protects taxpayer data at every stage

-- Granular access controls—limit who can view, download, or share specific documents
+- Granular access controls — limit who can view, download, or share specific documents

-- SOC 2 Type II compliance certification validates third-party security controls
+- SOC 2 Type II compliance certification validates third-party security controls over time, not just at a point in time

 Operational Efficiency

-- Centralized document collection eliminates email attachment chaos
+- Centralized document collection eliminates email attachment chaos during filing season

 - Real-time visibility into which clients have uploaded required documents